 This is the control panel for the active interval.
 Here you can modify the range for which this interval should be shown.
 In the screenshot above, we can see that the currently active (purple) interval will be shown if the visitor gets a result of between 80 and 89 inclusive.

 You can also split the interval into two or more intervals.
 This can be useful if you want to add a new interval that you hadn't previously thought about.

 Finally, you can use the import button to copy content from another interval.
 This can be useful if you want to copy a structure or format from one interval to another, before making the necessary alterations.

-- Green "intervals" are those that aren't currently being edited.
-There can be one or more green interval at any time.
+Green "intervals" are those that aren't currently being edited.
+There can be one or more green intervals at any time.
 You can edit any green interval simply by clicking on it.
 The content in the dynamic content element will automatically update, ready for editing.